 4. Put Payroll for Freelance Contractors on Autopilot

-Level: Advanced Business Type: Any business that works with hourly freelancers Apps Used: Time management app like Harvest, HubStaff, or Toggl, Wise (for payments), Airtable, or Google Sheets, Currency converter module (if you pay out in different currencies)
+Apps Used: Time management app like Harvest, HubStaff, or Toggl, Wise (for payments), Airtable, or Google Sheets, plus a currency converter module (if you pay out in different currencies)

 Freelancer payroll automation scenario.